sahibhawk/SHDataManager/README.md

 ### Contact

-Follow and contact me on [Twitter](http://twitter.com/onevcat).
-If you find an issue, [open a ticket](https://github.com/onevcat/Kingfisher/issues/new).
+Follow and contact me on [X (Twitter)](https://x.com/Sahib_hussain0).
+If you find an issue, [open a ticket](https://github.com/sahibhussain/SHDataManager/issues/new).
 Pull requests are warmly welcome as well.